 If you want to drink to the scenic beauty of nature while sitting in a comfort zone on wheels, you can journey by train to Udupi Railway Station.
 Udupi is a coastal town where Agumbe is an only 55-km long drive from.
 Once you are in Agumbe town, your journey for adventure is all set to commence.
 The trekking trails through streams, waterfalls and forests are rough and precarious; so professional trekking guidance will be a great help.

-Rows of trees at the initial phase of the journey lead to thick vegetation which ends into the deep of rainforests in Agumbe Ghat.
-Monsoon clouds from the southwest strike against the peaks of Agumbe Ghat, which measure more than 2,000 feet in height, and make heavy showers over the rainforests here.
+Rows of trees at the initial phase of the journey lead to thick vegetation which ends into the deep of rain forests in Agumbe Ghat.
+Monsoon clouds from the southwest strike against the peaks of Agumbe Ghat, which measure more than 2,000 feet in height, and make heavy showers over the rain forests here.
 That is why the trails are slippery making trekking a challenge.
-As a result of heavy rainfalls in the months of India monsoon for years, the hillsides of Agumbe have got covered in the dark green cloak of rainforests, which is washed by cascading waterfalls.
+As a result of heavy rainfalls in the months of Indian monsoon for years, the hillsides of Agumbe have got covered in the dark green cloak of rain forests, which is washed by cascading waterfalls.

 What is the best month to travel to India for an adventure trip in Agumbe?
 Monsoon is the best time though you can visit Agumbe in any season of the year.
 July is the wettest month of India monsoon here.
 A veil of mist hangs over the hillsides of Agumbe in July and August, which you will miss in other times of the year.
 But, trekking is more challenging in monsoon than in other seasons.
 The width of the trails varies at different points in the forests.
 The width is very narrow at some places.